 Most people now get an idea how much their car is worth as a part exchange, for private sale or to know if a dealer price is fair via an online price guide search.
 An exploratory step where you enter just your registration is usually free (with an email address sometimes required) but this does not usually ask for mileage or fitted optional extra details, which can make a big difference (which we discuss below).
 The next step is to pay a small fee to subscribe for more detailed prices for a set period.

-If you want to see the best dealer offer you could get for your car, The Car Expert’s own commercial partner Motorway will give you an instant real-world valuation based on its live market data.
-The first step is registration and then mileage, then you are asked for a few pieces of personal info such as an email address.
-It then finds the highest offer for your car from its nationwide network of more than 3,000 verified dealers, then a valuation is presented.
-You then choose whether to accept the best offer and the dealer pays you direct.
+If you want to see the best dealer offer you could get for your car, various online sites can give you instant real-world valuations.
+You’ll need your registration details and mileage, and then you are asked for a few pieces of personal info such as an email address.

 The starting point for used car values